Viscomsoft/PDF-Viewer-SDK-ActiveX/README.md

 7. Support searching the text on multipage PDF file.
 Support export the pages or specific page to bitmap files and scale the to specific size.

-8. Support Print a PDF with Print Dialog.
-Support Print a PDF, select Print, set Page Range, Page Orientation programmatically.
+8. Support Print a PDF, TIF with Print Dialog.
+Support Print a PDF, TIF , select Print, set Page Range, Page Orientation programmatically.

 9. Support Get the default Printer Name.